oauthstuff/app2app-evolution/README.md

    If the user has multiple browsers installed, he still has to choose between them.

-   Note that (in sharp contrast to iOS) the Google Play Store allows any app to claim to be a browser.

-   JJH: Am I correct in this note?
-The wording of the previous paragraph is making me doubt myself.
+   Note that in the Google Play Store is it not clear how hard it is to publish an app that uses CATEGORY_APP_BROWSER (whereas on iOS a signing permission manually granted by Apple is required for an app to be selectable as the default browser).

 3. **Use Android Custom Tabs**
    ```kotlin